cam39porter/thesis/deliverables/project-proposal.md

 * This layer of abstraction means that we gain the dual benefit of the physical datasets being an immutable source of truth and the ability to structure the data optimally for analysis.

 * This layer will be where new indicators are created from the physical datasets.
 These indicators will be stored in a *space*, a logical grouping of virtual datasets in Dremio.

+* Dremio provides a *graphical user interface* (GUI) to make the process of creating virtual datasets straightforward.

 #### Analysis Layer